 |Incidence in Minnesota:|

 Pancreatic cancer incidence is increasing significantly in Minnesota and nationally, although pancreatic cancer mortality has not increased.
-African Americans in Minnesota are two times more likely to develop pancreatic cancer than white Minnesotans.
+Black Minnesotans are two times more likely to develop pancreatic cancer than white Minnesotans.

 While overall incidence trends can be compared nationally, it is not possible to compare Minnesota incidence rates for pancreatic cancer before 2012 with that of other states.
 Unlike other state or regional cancer registries, the Minnesota Cancer Reporting System (MCRS) did not include cancers that were not microscopically confirmed.
 Pancreatic cancer (like liver or brain cancer) is one of the few types of cancer where diagnosis is often based solely on clinical evidence, without confirmation by examining the tissue under the microscope.
 Beginning in 2012, MCRS collected data on cancers that were clinically diagnosed via radiography tools such as CT scans or MRIs.
 Nationally, about 30% of pancreatic cancers are clinically diagnosed only.
 It is likely that even within Minnesota there is variation in the likelihood of microscopic confirmation depending on the region of the state, access to good medical care and local medical practices.